***Update*** Consider my latest article on "The 3 Reasons to Embark on a Short Term Missions Trip" as another resource to help guide your decision.

 - If the answer is ‘NO’ don’t bother.
 Don’t even think about going because your well will break in 4 months and will sit rusting in a field because nobody will know how to fix it (or the parts aren’t available).

-- If the answer is ‘NO’ then don’t go.
+- If the answer is ‘NO’ then you should probably reconsider.
 This is a tough one.
-Short term missions are designed in many churches to give Westerners their fix for doing something good in the world.
-Feelings themselves aren’t deep spiritual convictions and become fleeting thoughts a month after return.
-Other times a bunch of white guys get what they think is a good idea and decide they need to go to far off places to ‘train’ local leaders.
-Apart from the obvious colonialist mindset behind this intention (do African countries really need to learn from a dead church how to evangelize?), sometimes there are worthy skills to share.
-In those cases, given everyone has the internet, would it better to teach for free (or nominal fee) via Skype or fly yourself over to the community costing local church and sending organization unnecessary money or not?
+Short term missions are designed to give Westerners an experience of doing something good for the world.
+Apart from the obvious colonialist mindset behind this intention (do African countries really need to learn from a dead church how to evangelize? do Mexicans really possess few skills to build houses?).
+Sometimes there are worthy skills to share.
+In those cases, given everyone has the internet, it’s better to teach for free (or nominal fee) via Skype versus the cost of flying to the community.

 - If the answer is ‘NO’ don’t go.
 There are emerging ‘sectors’ in developing nations that will rent kids to plop them into orphanages to be hugged by hapless North American saps.
 Unless you have an explicit relationship with a local organization you’re not an expert nor a solution to a devastating local issue.
 Find an organization to partner with if you’re interested in helping.

-- Do you have to go into debt to go on your trip?
+Do you have to go into debt (borrow money) to go on your trip?
 Or are you compelling poor students to embark on a trip that puts them a step behind for future aspirations (like an education)?

 - If the answer is ‘YES’ then don’t even plan.
 I don’t imagine many churches would compel their parishioners to borrow to go on a trip, most international trips are a luxury of well-to-do churches.
 However, I know of a number of kids who work hard over summer or various fundraising activities to go on missions trips that have little impact for the local community.
 There is value for life changing experiences, but let’s not call them missions trips (more on that later).